The Pell Grant

 Free Money for College

-The U.S. Department of Education provides student loans and grants that are designed to help offset the unwieldy costs of college tuition in the United States.
+Most college bound students find it necessary to supplement their education fund with some form of loan or grant, be it public or private.
+The U.S. Department of Education provides a number of student loans and grants that are designed to help offset the rising costs of college tuition in the United States.

 History